orbs-network/website/content/blog/Tetra-Staking-Wallet-by-Orbs-Featured-on-DappRadar/blog.md

 author:
   - /blog/common/authors/EranPeled.md
 type:
-short_description: Tetra, the official staking wallet by the Orbs project, has been added to popular crypto website DappRadar!
+short_description: "Tetra, the official staking wallet by the Orbs project, has been added to popular crypto website DappRadar!"
 ---

 **[Tetra](https://staking.orbs.network/), the official staking wallet by the [Orbs](https://www.orbs.com/) project, has been added to popular crypto website DappRadar!**